At our youth hub, you take the lead.

 Hi!
 I’m Charmaine.
 My favourite pastime is playing Animal Crossing on Nintendo Switch!
 I also love reading books and playing board games with my friends.
 I’m Filipino and was born and raised here in Winnipeg.
 I graduated from the University of Manitoba in 2021 with a Masters in Occupational Therapy.

 Hello and bonjour!
-My name is Zacharie and I’m a counsellor at several teen clinics in Winnipeg—yay for teen clinics!
-I have a Bachelor’s of Social Work from the University of Manitoba.
+My name is Zacharie and I have a Bachelor’s of Social Work from the University of Manitoba.
 I love taking care of my 70+ houseplants, but you may also spot me reading and rummaging around thrift stores and fabric stores.
 I have always lived in Winnipeg and love our arts and culture scene.
 My absolute favourite food is banana chocolate chip pancakes, and my favourite movie is The Rider (directed by Chloé Zhao).

 Hi, I am Dr. Hayley Chartrand.
 I am a registered clinical psychologist.
 I completed my PhD at the University of Manitoba in 2018 and a child clinical psychology internship at Hennepin County Medical Center in Minneapolis, Minnesota in 2017.
 I love to travel, go for bike rides, walk my dog, and sleep in.
 My favorite food is sushi and I like to watch Saturday Night Live.